Poland will temporarily close a dozen mines to stop coronavirus

 He added that the miners would receive full pay for the three weeks and that there was no threat to coal deliveries.

-The pandemic has exacerbated financial problems facing the Polish coal industry, which is bracing for a government restructuring plan expected to be announced in coming weeks.
+The pandemic has exacerbated problems facing the coal industry, which is bracing for a restructuring plan expected to be announced by the government in coming weeks.

+PGG trade unions called on the prime minister to withdraw the decision to close the mines, saying it would lead to their permanent shutdown.

 The state assets ministry said JSW’s Knurow-Szczyglowice and Budryk mines, which produce mostly thermal coal, would close on Tuesday.